iPDB -- Optimizing Semantic SQL Queries: Conclusion

-\dbname{} is a new system that supports learned model inference and semantic SQL. \dbname{} leverages DuckDB~\cite{duckdb_2019} as the base engine.
-We introduce the \verb|CREATE MODEL| statement, \verb|LLM|, and \verb|PREDICT| clauses to the parser to support an extended SQL language.
+\dbname{} is a new system that supports semantic SQL and leverages DuckDB~\cite{duckdb_2019} as the base engine.
+We introduce the \verb|CREATE MODEL| statement, \verb|LLM|, and \verb|PREDICT| clauses to the parser as extensions to SQL.
 Native logical and physical LLM operators are implemented to execute semantic queries.
-Additionally, the system catalogs, table bindings, logical and physical planners, and the optimizer of the base engine are extended to realize \dbname{}. \dbname{'s} high-level components are given in Figure~\ref{fig:arch} while the query processing stages are given in Figure~\ref{fig:flow}.
+DuckDB's system catalogs, table bindings, logical and physical planners, and optimizer are extended to realize \dbname{}.
+Figures~\ref{fig:arch} and~\ref{fig:flow} give \dbname{'s} high-level components and query processing stages, respectively.

-A key design choice in implementing \dbname{} is the choice of a base relational engine to extend with a native predict operator and its accompanying components.
-Using a compatible base engine enables us to focus on functionality and optimization of the predict operator rather than writing a relational engine from scratch.
-We choose DuckDB as the foundation for \dbname{} due to its analytical focus, lightweight design, and modern execution architecture.
-DuckDB~\cite{duckdb_2019} is a columnar, in-process analytical database optimized for OLAP workloads.
-It is designed for high-performance analytical query processing, offering a vectorized execution engine that operates on columnar data.
-This execution model aligns well with \dbname{}’s inference workloads, where batch-wise (chunked) data processing and prompt marshaling can significantly reduce latency.
+We choose DuckDB~\cite{duckdb_2019} as the foundation for \dbname{} for its analytical focus, lightweight design, and execution architecture.
+DuckDB is a columnar, in-process analytical database optimized for analytical (OLAP) workloads, offering a vectorized execution engine over columnar data.
+This execution model aligns well with \dbname{’s} inference workloads.